 You should take time off, too!
 And take it completely off, if you can.
 Turn off your notifications when you aren’t working.

 Make your mental health a priority.
 Talk about your personal struggles with overworking and how you cope.
 This will help your employees feel more comfortable and scale back their hours.

 The first time waster that comes to mind for most?
 Meetings.

 Find alternatives to meetings like Volley, instant messaging, and collaborative documents.

-There’s never been a better – or more crucial – time to address overworking.
+There’s never been a more crucial time to address overworking.
 Please do it for yourself and your team!